Shaiq250/iam-escalate/README.md

 analysis runs offline against a saved copy of the account, which means you can develop against the bundled sample data without an AWS account at all.

-There are other tools in this space — PMapper is the well-known one, and it's excellent.
-I built this to understand IAM escalation from the ground up rather than to replace anything.
 Where it tries to be useful is the report: every path comes with the command an attacker would run and the change that closes it.

 ## What it finds